UC San Diego Baseball Camps

 Originally from Midland, Texas, Burleson attended Midland Christian High School, where he was a four-year starting catcher and three-year starting quarterback.
 He comes from a baseball family, with his father, Jerry, a coach at Artesia (N.M.)
 High School and his younger brother, Bryant, a sophomore infielder for the Texas Tech Red Raiders.

 Burleson was a two-time academic all-conference honoree and 2011-12 Big Ten Sportsmanship Award recipient.
 Having earned his bachelor's degree from Nebraska in finance in May of 2012, he is currently working on a master's in sport management online from Texas A&M. Burleson resides in La Jolla.
-He was recently engaged to be married to Julie Brechtel, a resident of Fullerton.
+He is engaged to be married to Julie Brechtel, a resident of Fullerton.

 Nick La Face was named to the UC San Diego baseball coaching staff as an assistant in July of 2014.
 The appointment follows a stellar five-year playing career for the catcher and designated hitter as a Triton from 2010-14.